Looking for help with your list?

 The Form Builder offers four types of forms: Classic, Condensed, Horizontal, Unstyled.
 Classic forms look the most like hosted Mailchimp signup forms, Condensed forms are great for a sidebar on your website, Horizontal forms work well as footers, and an Unstyled form has no defined styles.

 In the Form Builder, you'll find Form Options for each, like whether to show, hide, or customize the form title.
-To help protect your list from spambot signups, enable reCAPTCHA in your list settings.
+To help protect your audience from spambot signups, enable reCAPTCHA in your audience settings.

 The Classic form offers more traditional signup form fields, and allows you to customize additional fields and options, including form title and width, visible and required fields, groups, and other format options.